Independent African news, markets, culture and politics.

 US and China reach ‘framework’ TikTok deal — RT Business News

-The transfer of ownership is seen as a way to address US concerns over data security and ensure the continued operation of TikTok in the country.
-The platform has been hosted on Oracle’s servers in the US since 2022, and the company has been working to ensure the security of user data.
-The deal is significant, as it will allow TikTok to continue operating in the US and avoid a ban that could have had major implications for the company and its users.
+The transfer of ownership is seen as a way to address U.S. concerns over data security and ensure TikTok’s continued operation in the country.
+The platform has been hosted on Oracle’s servers in the United States since 2022, and Oracle has been working to secure user data.
+The deal is significant because it will allow TikTok to remain operational in the U.S. and avoid a ban that could have had major implications for the company and its users.

-The agreement marks a significant development in the ongoing saga surrounding TikTok’s future in the US.
-With the deal expected to be finalized in the coming weeks, users of the platform can breathe a sigh of relief, and the company can continue to operate in one of its largest markets.
-The outcome of the negotiations will also be closely watched by other companies operating in the US, as it sets a precedent for how data security concerns will be addressed in the future.
+This agreement marks a major development in the ongoing saga surrounding TikTok’s future in the United States.
+With the deal expected to be finalized in the coming weeks, users can breathe a sigh of relief, and the company can continue to operate in one of its largest markets.
+The outcome will also be closely watched by other firms operating in the U.S., as it sets a precedent for how data‑security concerns may be addressed in the future.

 Scroll to Top